Manual

 -j n

-Run up to n jobs in parallel.
-Defaults to the number of processors (or 2 if that number cannot be detected).
+Run n jobs in parallel.
+Defaults to the number of processors available or 2, whichever is higher.

 -l n

 Only start jobs if no jobs are running or the one minute load average is smaller than n.
-Defaults to one less than the number of processors (or 2.0 if that number cannot be detected).
+Defaults to one less than the number of processors available or 2.0, whichever is higher.
 Set to 0 to run as many jobs in parallel as requested with -j.
 Only available on systems that support getloadavg(3).

 -r str